jejacks0n/mercury/README.md

 ## The Story

-I was looking for a fully featured editor that didn't use iframes, and there weren't any decent ones.
+I was looking for a fully featured editor that didn't use iframes to edit the content, and there weren't any decent ones.
 My primary goal was to have areas that were editable, but that also allowed CSS to flow naturally.
 A few have cropped up since then (Aloha Editor for instance), and as good as they are, none had all the features I was looking for.

 Mercury was written to be as simple as possible, while also providing an advanced feature set.
 Instead of complex configuration, we chose a mix of configuration and code simplicity, which should give you a much better chance at